 Since I use pens for my exams, I frequently have to deal with the ink bleeding through the back of the paper.
 There are tricks that I use to minimize this, such as separating a packet of paper so that I only write on one page at a time, but I find it impossible to read material that is printed on the reverse side of a piece of paper due to the fact the ink bleeds through.

-One funny story about this is that I discovered I could not use double-sided tests when I was in tenth grade geometry class because the teacher pulled me aside and told me I did really well on half of my test, and that they were surprised I got through the test so quickly.
+I discovered I could not use double-sided paper in 10th grade after the teacher pulled me aside and told me I did really well on half of my test, and that they were surprised I got through the test so quickly.
 Turns out, I had no idea that there were questions on the back of the page.
 Luckily, the teacher let me redo the questions that I had missed.

 Use of Screen Magnification